Haolinz2/phase_am/README.md

 Our work is based on the following published works:

 <a id="1">[1]</a>
 Zhang, H., et al. A systematic study and framework of fringe projection profilometry with improved measurement performance for in-situ LPBF process monitoring.
 Measurement, 2022.
 191: p.
-110796.
+110796. <br />
-\\
 <a id="2">[2]</a>
 Zhang, H., et al. Machine learning enhanced high dynamic range fringe projection profilometry for in-situ layer-wise surface topography measurement during LPBF additive manufacturing.
 Precision Engineering, 2023.
 84: p.
-1-14.
+1-14. <br />
-\\
 Furthermore, we benefited hugely from the following projects:
 - https://github.com/rosinality/denoising-diffusion-pytorch
 - https://github.com/Janspiry/Image-Super-Resolution-via-Iterative-Refinement